expo/expo/docs/pages/versions/unversioned/sdk/branch.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';

 > ⚠️ **This module only works in standalone apps on the classic build service (`expo build`)**.
-It is **not compatible with EAS Build**.
-[Work is in progress to add managed EAS Build support for react-native-branch](https://github.com/expo/config-plugins/pull/28).
-Once this is ready, `expo-branch` will be deprecated.
+For **EAS Build**, you should use the official [react-native-branch](https://github.com/BranchMetrics/react-native-branch-deep-linking-attribution) with [@config-plugins/react-native-branch](https://github.com/expo/config-plugins/tree/master/packages/react-native-branch) instead.

 **`expo-branch`** provides support for the [Branch](https://branch.io/) SDK, which is used for install referrals and attribution with deep links.